apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yorml/sketch.md

   # BAD: this would define a field `explicitField`, then fail because that field-name is in use
   serialization:
     explicit-field: { field-name: color }
-  # GOOD options (in addition to those in previous section, but assuming you wanted to say the type explciitly)
+  # GOOD options (in addition to those in previous section, but assuming you wanted to say the type explicitly)
   serialization:
   - explicit-field: { field-name: color }
   # or